 The Oneida Nation Pre-Disaster Mitigation Plan 2020-2025 was developed over an 18-month time period beginning in December 2019.
-Plan development concluded with the adoption of the plan by the Oneida Nation Business Committee on (reserved for date).
+Plan development concluded with the adoption of the plan by the Oneida Nation Business Committee on June 23, 2021.